 Hamm Housebarn, Manitoba Historic Resources Branch

-Information for this page was collected by Tim Worth and prepared by Gordon Goldsborough.
+This page was prepared by Tim Worth and Gordon Goldsborough.